danielftsilva/STM32-Industrial-Sensor-Controller/README.md

   </a>
 </p>

-The **STM32-RF-USB-Gateway** is an embedded hardware platform I developed to provide a USB interface between a computer and a **2.4 GHz nRF24L01P wireless transceiver**.
+The **STM32-RF-USB-Gateway** is an embedded hardware platform developed to provide a USB interface between a computer and a **2.4 GHz nRF24L01P wireless transceiver**.

 The objective of the project is to develop a compact USB-connected wireless gateway based on the **STM32L432KBU6**, allowing the microcontroller to interface with a host computer through USB while controlling the nRF24L01P through SPI.